 The A-line silhouette fits through the bodice and flares gradually from the waist to the hem, creating a shape resembling the letter A from the front.
 It is neither as structured as a ball gown nor as figure-conscious as a mermaid, which is exactly what makes it the most requested silhouette at most bridal appointments.

-Calla Blanche's A-line gowns appear across all five collections, including Angela and Alison at the accessible price point.
+Calla Blanche A-line gowns appear across both the Main and Blanc collections.
 The variety within A-line at Calla Blanche is significant: from soft, flowy styles with minimal structure in the skirt to more defined A-lines with structured layers that hold their shape throughout the day.
+Blanc A-lines tend to feature heavier embellishment and more dramatic train lengths; Main collection A-lines cover a wider range of aesthetic directions.

 Who it works for: A-line silhouettes work across nearly every body type, which is why we recommend every bride try at least one before deciding she knows what she wants.
 They elongate petite frames without adding the heavy volume of a ball gown.
 They balance pear and apple shapes without emphasizing one area over another.
 They provide coverage without restricting movement.
 If you are genuinely unsure where to start with Calla Blanche, an A-line is the right first try.